Chart Color Schemes

 Analysis of health metrics shows strong performance throughout Marsfield.

 Prevalence of common health conditions is very low across all age groups.
-The rate of private health cover is very high at approximately 54% of the total population (~7,227 people).
-The most common medical conditions in the area are arthritis and asthma, impacting 6.1 and 5.6% of residents respectively.
-Seventy-five point two percent declared themselves completely clear of medical ailments compared to 0% across Greater Sydney.
-Marsfield has 17.6% of residents aged 65 and over (2,335 people).
+Approximately 54% of the total population (~7,155 people) have private health cover.
+The most common medical conditions are arthritis and asthma, impacting 6.1 and 5.6% of residents respectively.
+75.2% of residents declare themselves completely clear of medical ailments, compared to 0% across Greater Sydney.
+Marsfield has 17.6% of residents aged 65 and over (2,312 people).
 Health outcomes among seniors are particularly strong, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health